pranauv1/AI-Video-Translation/README.md

 # AI-Video-Translation

+(This Project is not maintained anymore, feel free to fork and modify it!)
 A simple Google Colab notebook which can translate an original video into multiple languages along with lip sync.

 <b>How it works?</b>